 apiGroup: rbac.authorization.k8s.io

-First we set the oidc user in the kubeconfig as the default one.
-This ensures the kubectl command will be authenticated by the OIDC provider (GitLab in our case) unless another user is specified:
+First, we set the oidc user in the kubeconfig as the default.
+This ensures the kubectl command will be handled by Dex unless another user is specified:

 kubectl config set-context --current --user=oidc